 Procedure: using index cards, cover some of the answers on the timeline.
 Discuss with students how litter in the oceans is a problem for people and wildlife.
-Ask students to guess how long it takes the items you have covered with cards to disintegrate.
+(See article from GLO's Texas Adopt-a-Beach Newsletter, Sept 2009, page 4.)
+Ask students to guess how long it takes XX (items you have covered with cards) to disintegrate.